ZahraHeydari95/BFA/README.md

 #####  How to perform random bit-flips on a given model?

 The random attack is performed on all the possible weight bit (regardless MSB to LSB).
-Take the above MobileNet-v2 as example, you just need to add another line to enable the random bit flip `--random_bfa` in `BFA_imagent.sh`:
+You just need to add another line to enable the random bit flip `--random_bfa` in `BFA_imagent.sh`:
 ```bash
     ...
     --attack_sample_size ${attack_sample_size} \